joelkuiper/PathoLens/README.md

   --prune-term-degree 200
 ```
 If it complains `ImportError: 'Node2Vec' requires either the 'pyg-lib' or 'torch-cluster' package` try to install either.
-For example:
+Depending on your machine and configuration one of them should work, unfortunately it turned out to be somewhat of a hassle with the dependencies so you may need to experiment.
+For example, this seemed to work, but might not on your machine:

 ``` bash
 uv pip install pyg-lib -f https://data.pyg.org/whl/torch-2.8.0+cu129.html
 ```

-Then generate the data and run the LLM fine-tune, which also calls the full evaluation.
+Then generate the intermediate data and run the LLM fine-tune, which also calls the full evaluation.

 ``` bash
 python train.py